Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

 Imagine you're making an API for yourself.
-Imagine a query is like asking you a question.
-The response is like the answer you might provide.
+Imagine a query is asking you a question.
+The response is the answer you might provide.

 <!-- > -->

 Define a new type in your schema

 If someone asks what to eat?
 You would reply with a meal type.

 ```python
 type Meal {